 prophecies.
 [Jamieson, Fausset, And Brown Commentary]

-The sixth word or saying that Jesus spoke from the cross was a
+The sixth word or saying that Jesus spoke from the cross was the

-single Greek work which means It is finished.
+single Greek work tetelestai which means It is finished.
+Papyri

-Papyri receipts for taxes have been recovered with the word
+receipts for taxes have been recovered with the word tetelestai written

 What did Jesus finish?
 The underlying word means "paid in full."